Timception/Drift/README.md

 Dimensions: Width: 128mm, Length: 196mm

 > [!Important]
 > You MUST NOT plug in or disconnect your 3.5mm audio connector when the USB-C is connected, otherwise, you may cook your keyboard.
 >
 > WHEN IN DOUBT - IMMEDIATELY UNPLUG YOUR USB-C - EASY..
 >
 > 3.5mm audio connectors are the better choice vs USB-C - don't argue,
-> you will agree with me fast when you try making your own split keyboard.
+> you will agree with me fast when you try making your own split keyboard,
+> or if your USB-C becomes loose and you have to replace it - basic soldering skills won't suffice.
 >
 > I have been using split keyboards since 2022 with prior knowledge about this issue, zero problems so far.
-> Keep out of reach of children, or unpower the keyboard to prevent accidents when not in use.
+> Keep out of reach of children, or unpower the keyboard when not in use.
 >
-> However, mistakes can happen, and you can use a heat gun to remove the MCU and replace it with a new one.
+> However, mistakes can happen, and you can use a heat gun to remove the MCU and replace it with a new one (not fun).
 > Just don't forget to flash firmware on it first.
 >
 > The RP2040-Zero MCU requires you to hold the BOOT button before plugging in the USB to enter bootloader mode.